A Geometric Substructure for Quantum Dynamics: A suggested generalization

 As before, following a measurement the state vector moves into a new vector among the eigenvectors of the set of commuting operators being measured in accordance with Born's Rule and accordingly $z^i(t)$ embarks along a new geodesic.

-The differences between the simple substructure described in the preceding sections and the generalized substructure of the quantum dynamics speculated upon here may have implications for the outcome of the measurement at $t=t_1$ and for the quantum dynamics more generally, not least because the state vector is no longer constant between measurements in this generalized Heisenberg picure.
-More analysis is necessary to determine the nature of these implications.
+The differences between the simple substructure described in the preceding sections and the generalized substructure of the quantum dynamics proposed here can be expected to have implications for the outcome of quantum measurements and for quantum dynamics more generally, not least because of possible effects of the curvature of $S$, in particular on the evolution of the state vector in accordance with (\ref{absolute2}).
+More analysis is necessary to determine the nature of such implications.

 Consideration of the space $S$ suggests a further generalization with possibly greater consequences for physics, as we discuss in the next section.